Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.

 Imaging tests

 Doctors usually suspect the diagnosis on the basis of the person's symptoms and findings during the physical examination.
-Imaging tests such as ultrasonography, computed tomography (CT) angiography, magnetic resonance angiography, or traditional angiography are used to confirm the diagnosis.
+Imaging tests such as ultrasound, computed tomography (CT) angiography, magnetic resonance angiography, or traditional angiography are used to confirm the diagnosis.

 Usually, angiography, an invasive procedure in which a flexible plastic catheter is inserted into one of the large arteries in the upper thigh, is done only when surgery or angioplasty (opening up a blockage by inflating a small balloon within the artery) is required.
 In such cases, its purpose is to provide doctors with clear images of the affected arteries before surgery or angioplasty is done.
 Rarely, angiography is needed to determine whether surgery or angioplasty is possible.
-In angiography, a contrast agent that can be seen on x-rays is injected into an artery via the flexible plastic catheter.
-The contrast agent shows an outline of the inside of the artery when x-rays are done.
-Thus angiography can show the precise diameter of the artery and is more accurate than ultrasonography in detecting some blockages.
+In angiography, a contrast agent that can be seen on radiographic images is injected into an artery via the flexible plastic catheter.
+The contrast agent shows an outline of the inside of the artery when x-ray studies are done.
+Thus angiography can show the precise diameter of the artery and is more accurate than ultrasound in detecting some blockages.

 Most medical centers do angiography using a less invasive method such as computed tomography (CT angiography) or magnetic resonance imaging (called magnetic resonance angiography, or MRA).
 Rather than requiring an insertion of a flexible catheter into a major artery, these tests use small amounts of a radiographic contrast agent that are injected into the bloodstream by vein using a standard intravenous catheter in the arm.